Far Horizons’ History

 A Message From Our Founding Director…

-Can you believe it has been almost 35 years since the birth of Far Horizons!
+Can you believe it has been 40 years since the birth of Far Horizons!
 I remember clearly and fondly our first “adventure” trip in 1983 when I was driver, guide, baggage handler, study leader, and tour manager!
-What glorious memories I have of those first trips – camping in the rainforest at Ceibal (and trying to sleep while the howler monkeys roared incessantly over our heads), floating down the mighty Usumacinta River in inflatable rafts, and walking through the uncut Lacandon forest to see the astonishing murals in Bonampak.
+We traveled through Belize when there weren’t paved roads, there were no tourists, and hotels were, shall we say, sketchy!
+What glorious memories I have of those first trips – camping in the rain forest at Ceibal (and trying to sleep while the howler monkeys roared incessantly over our heads), floating down the mighty Usumacinta River in inflatable rafts, and walking through the uncut Lacandon forest to see the astonishing murals in Bonampak.
 How magical to be the only people there!